-This course will provide an examination of criminal activity in communities, as well as business and corporate enterprises.
+This course provides students with an opportunity to examine criminal activity in communities, as well as business and corporate enterprises.
 Students will examine the various types of white-collar crime, methods of detection, investigative techniques, and social impact.
 They will further review specific cases and examine articles relating to this sophisticated crime contravening our privacy and social values.